Hum Sub Chor Hain (1995 film): Plot

-ACP Ravi Varma & Kamal are siblings whose parents are slaughtered by 3 brutal Hunterwala, Bhothnath, and Naichand whose boss is Chakradhar, and escape from penal.
+ACP Ravi Verma & Kamal are siblings whose parents are slaughtered by 3 brutal Hunterwala, Bhothnath, and Naichand whose boss is Chakradhar, and escape from penal.
 Kamal wants to slay them whereas Ravi wants to arrest them and punish them through the judiciary.
 Vijay Kumar supplies servants to rich people as a profession and at night he turns into Robin Hood and rob's their illegal expenditure and gives it to the poor people.
 Ravi is appointed to arrest Robin Hood while Kamal, his lover Rithu and Ravi's lover Geeta joins Vijay's team.
 Vijay wants to take revenge on Chakradhar who killed his wife and send him to jail and at the climax Ravi, Vijay & Kamal joins to see the end of all the criminals.